 Lighten up a classic black eyeshadow look with a dash of metallic around your inner duct.
 Using your favorite light metallic eyeshadow, work the hue around the inner corners of your eye (and extend it to your under-eyes too) with a brush.
 It’ll brighten up the entire look and add major dimension.

 This might look difficult, but a cut-crease eyeshadow look is totally attainable (with a few YouTube tutorials) and the right tools.
 You’ll want an extremely thin eyeshadow brush for extra precision—you can use the same shade of black eyeshadow above your crease and on your lid with a lighter shade in the middle.
 The crux of cut-crease eyeshadow is to—rather than blend—leave the contrasting colors like so.
 Use your brush to apply into an upward motion to connect the colors into a sharp, three-dimensional cat-eye.

 Dark & Gothic

-Amp up the drama factor with a bold cat-eye with shimmery black shadow like Tom Ford’s Shadow Extreme ($88).
+Amp up the drama factor with a bold cat-eye with shimmery black shadow like the one from Tom Ford’s Extreme Eye Color Quad ($88).
 Connect it under your waterline, and keep the wing blunt and soft for an edgy, on-trend look.
-Leave it at that, or finish it off with a bomb eye gloss (like Kevyn Aucoin's) for a multidimensional, glimmery final product that gives off the best kind of gothic vibes.
+Leave it at that, or finish it off with a bomb eye gloss for a multidimensional, glimmery final product that gives off the best kind of gothic vibes.